 The City of York itself was the site of one of the world’s first scientific studies of poverty, Seebohm Rowntree’s Poverty: A study of Town Life (1901).
 A hundred years since its first publication, in 2001 this seminal work was reprinted with a preface by Professor of Social Policy, Jonathan Bradshaw.
 The Department was founded in 1965 by Professor Kathleen Jones and continues to make a positive difference to the world in which we live.

 Multi-disciplinary degree programmes going beyond the welfare state and looking at applied issues.
 Flexible modules allow you to choose specialisms within the course itself or maintain a broad approach.

 Online professional development programmes at postgraduate level, designed for those working in or with public services and NGOs who wish to further develop their skills, capacity and strategic contribution.

 Drawing upon ideas from across the social sciences and adopting a critical perspective that looks to both understand what welfare states seek to achieve and critique them when they fail to deliver.
 It allows for specialisms in Crime and Criminal Justice or Children and Young People.

 Complementing our HCPC accredited courses, we also offer post-qualifying professional development short courses.
 The Department actively engages with the social work community, with a service user and carer participation group and a research dissemination initiative.

-We are sixth in the UK and ninth in the world for Social Policy and Administration in the QS World University Rankings by subject 2019, and third in the UK for research with 54% of our research activity rated as world leading in the REF 2014 exercise.
+We are fourth in the UK and ninth in the world for Social Policy and Administration in the QS World University Rankings by subject 2019, and third in the UK for research with 54% of our research activity rated as world leading in the REF 2014 exercise.
 We are also placed in the top ten for Social Policy in the university league tables.
 Find out more.